ZECTBynmo/leto/README.md

 {   "title": "Generate project files",
     "type": "execute",

+    // The (optional) directory where we want to run the command "workingdir": "someDir/otherDir",

     // The command we want to run
     "command": "cd myDir && mkdir newDir && cd newDir" }